prometheus/jmx_exporter/README.md

 # Documentation

-Documentation can be found at [http://prometheus.github.io/jmx_exporter/](http://prometheus.github.io/jmx_exporter)
+Documentation can be found at [JMX Exporter on prometheus.github.io](https://prometheus.github.io/jmx_exporter)

 # Contributing and community